1452/1453 mystery eruption: Source of eruption

 Kuwae was associated to the original 1452/53 sulfate event which has been re-dated to 1458 based on higher dating accuracy in 2012.
-The question whether Kuwae may actually be the source of 1452/53 event rather than 1458 event is thought to be likely negative due the asymmetric distribution of sulfate in Greenland and Antarctica.
-The asymmetry with much large sulfate deposition in Greenland compared to Antarctica suggest that the source volcano is located in the low latitudes of the Northern Hemisphere.
-Lack of tephra discovery associated with the 1452/53 sulfate layer has prevented identification using geochemical matching.
+The question whether Kuwae may actually be the source of 1452/53 event rather than the 1458 event is thought to be likely negative due the asymmetric distribution of sulfate in Greenland and Antarctica.
+The asymmetry with much larger sulfate deposition in Greenland compared to Antarctica suggests that the source volcano is located in the low latitudes of the Northern Hemisphere.
+Lack of tephra discoveries associated with the 1452/53 sulfate layer has prevented identification using geochemical matching.